eclipse-cdt/cdt/NewAndNoteworthy/CDT-11.0.md

 Jave 17 is now required to build and run Eclipse CDT.
 See https://github.com/eclipse-cdt/cdt/issues/80

+## Removed plug-ins and features

+Various plug-ins and features are no longer part of the CDT release.
+Please see the corresponding issue for more details.

+- Qt plug-ins (`org.eclipse.cdt.qt.ui/core/feature`) https://github.com/eclipse-cdt/cdt/issues/123 _Note:_ the `org.eclipse.cdt.testsrunner.qttest` plug-in is still part of CDT.

 # Debug

 ## C/C++ Dynamic Printf Breakpoints